rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 The compiler has a lot of `debug!` calls, which print out logging information at many points.
-These are very useful to at least narrow down the location of a bug if not to find it entirely, or just to orient yourself to why a compiler is doing a particular thing.
+These are very useful to at least narrow down the location of a bug if not to find it entirely, or just to orient yourself as to why the compiler is doing a particular thing.

 To see the logs, you need to set the `RUST_LOG` environment variable to your log filter, e.g. to get the logs for a specific module, you can run the